 Decarbonizing the Built Environment and Heavy Industry

-Helix Earth Technologies is taking a technology originally developed at NASA for space and bringing it down to Earth to solve our most pressing climate challenges.
-Our technical solutions are out of this world and have the potential to reduce AC energy use by more than 50% and have the potential to revolutionize the way we do carbon dioxide capture and sequestration.
+Helix Earth Technologies is taking experience the founders developed at NASA and bringing it down to Earth to solve pressing climate challenges.
+Our technical solutions are out of this world and can reduce AC energy use by more than 50%, revolutionizing how we capture carbon dioxide.

 Critical Need for this Technology

-Liquid-gas chemical processes are used in a multitude of industries including in carbon dioxide capture and sequestration, industrial pollution control, dehumidification, and odor control.
-Many of these processes are used for reducing the impact of heavy industries on our environment.
-Unfortunately, the rates of many of these process rates are limited by the surface area of contact between the liquid and gas.
-It turns out that the best way to increase surface area of contact between a liquid and a gas is to deploy that liquid in a spray of droplets.
-The challenge with droplets is that once they are deployed, 100% of them need to be caught to run an effective liquid-gas chemical process.
-Unfortunately most filtration methods today either i) are lacking in their efficiency of capture, ii) require too much energy to operate, or iii) rely on moving parts to operate and are therefore bulky and suffer from many points of failure.
+Many industries use liquid-gas chemical processes including carbon dioxide capture and sequestration, industrial pollution control, dehumidification, and odor control.
+These processes reduce the impact of heavy industries on our environment.
+Unfortunately, the surface area of contact between the liquid and gas limits these process rates.
+The best way to increase the surface area of contact between a liquid and a gas is to deploy that liquid in a spray of droplets.
+The challenge with droplets is that once deployed, 100% of them need to be caught to run an effective liquid-gas chemical process.
+Most filtration methods today either i) are lacking in their capture efficiency, ii) require too much energy to operate, or iii) rely on moving parts to operate and are therefore bulky and suffer from many points of failure.

 Supplemental Need for this Technology

-Helix Earth Technologies is building a low-energy, high-efficiency filtration method that has a multitude of potential applications across numerous industries.
-Its filters can help improve efficiency while reducing energy use in application spaces that include industrial mist elimination, aerosolized grease filtration in restaurants, and more.
+Helix Earth Technologies is building a low-energy, high-efficiency filtration method with many potential applications across numerous industries.
+The filters can help improve efficiency while reducing energy use in applications including industrial mist elimination, aerosolized grease filtration in restaurants, and more.

 Competition